zachleat/spider-pig/README.md

 # spider-pig

-Get a list of local URL links on a root URL.
+Get a list of local URL links from a root URL.

 ## Installation